fprime-community/fprime-tutorial-math-component/docs/adding-telemetry.md

 fprime-gds
 ```

+Send a command and verify that the channel gets value 1.

 Write some unit tests to prove that this channel is working.

 ## Summary

-In this section you defined a telemtry channel and impletemented
-a new variable, that will be sent through the channel.
+In this section you defined a telemtry channel and impletemented a new variable, that will be sent through the channel.

 **Next:** [Error handling 1](./error-handling-1.md)